djaus2/BruceEckel.github.io/_posts/2016-04-27-java-8-parallel-operations-are-not-as-simple-as-they-seem.md

 `checkValue` and displays the results.
 It also assigns the `result` to a volatile value just in case Java is tempted to optimize away the calculation.

-Note that everything must rigorously use `long`s whereever possible; I spent a bit of time chasing down quiet overflows before realizing that I missed 'long's in important places.
+Note that everything rigorously uses `long`s whereever possible; I spent a bit of time chasing down quiet overflows before realizing that I missed 'long's in important places.